Our daily lives are filled with a variety of sounds. The loudness of sound is expressed as a numerical value called the "noise level.

 Noise Level

-Generally, noise evaluation is expressed in terms of the sound pressure level (dB), which is a physical quantity, weighted by the frequency correction characteristic (A characteristic), which is considered to be close to human perception.
+Generally, noise evaluation is expressed in terms of noise level (dB).
+This is a value obtained by weighting the sound pressure level (dB), a physical quantity, by a frequency correction characteristic called the A characteristic, which is considered to be close to human hearing characteristics, and is sometimes called the A characteristic sound pressure level.

 Approximate noise level